Why should you measure your RPA project success?

 2. RPA Return on Investment (ROI)

-Robotic Process Automation Return on Investment is a key business metric that should tell you how much money did you managed to save (in other words: earn) by implementing RPA to your business.
+Robotic Process Automation Return on Investment is a key business metric that should tell you how much money you saved (in other words, earn) by implementing RPA in your business.

-RPA ROI is calculated based on the Value of Time Gains (above).
+RPA ROI is calculated using the Value of Time Gains (above).

-To build a full picture of RPA ROI you need to add two factors into account:
+To build a complete picture of RPA ROI, you need to take two factors into account:

 Value of process acceleration

-Value of process acceleration tells you how much actual money was gained by implementing the automation?
-For example, this can be represented by the effects of shortening the client onboarding cycle: a difference between the number of clients processed before and after the automation, multiplied by the average gain on one client.
+For example, this can be represented by the effects of shortening the client onboarding cycle: a difference between the number of clients processed before and after the automation multiplied by the average gain on one client.

 Value of error reduction:

 “Value of error reduction” shows how much money was saved on eliminating mistakes.
-It should be aligned with what’s important in your organization.
+It should be aligned with what’s essential in your organization.

-For example, it can represent the total cost of deals lost due to the errors/long processing or the cost of fixing the errors manually (represented by payroll costs, e.g., 30% of 1FTE) or the improved percentage of cases under SLA or improved quality of data or anything that is important for a given process/organization.
+For example, it can represent the total cost of deals lost due to errors or lengthy processing or the cost of fixing the errors manually (represented by payroll costs, e.g., 30% of 1FTE), the improved percentage of cases under SLA, improved quality of data, or anything necessary for a given process/organization.

 RPA ROI = [(VTG*AC + Value of process acceleration + Value of error reduction) – AC]/AC x 100%